 February is always a risky time of year to make partially-non-refundable reservations for anywhere in the Colorado Rockies.
 Weather can change in an instant, closing mountain passes and rendering travel downright dangerous.
 But our anniversary is in February, so we made the reservation and crossed our fingers and ended up getting pretty lucky.
 At the… Continue reading Colorado Destinations: Snow Mountain Ranch

 The first time I heard someone mention “the troll” I had absolutely no clue what they were talking about, but a little research quickly uncovered the mystery of this unusual hiking destination.
 This is one of those silly and cliché and popular bucket list items, but I still feel like it was worth it.

 Isak Heartstone is a giant troll built by Danish artist Thomas Dambo in 2018 for a Breckenridge art festival.
 He was then partially rebuilt and relocated (due to his popularity, he needed a new home) in summer 2019.
 Dambo specializes in making sculptures out of materials that would otherwise be discarded; there are many wooden trolls, as well as other sculptures, in various locations around the world.

 There’s nothing more Colorado than hiking through beautiful fall colors with hundreds of other people and then drinking some beer in the backcountry.
 Well, okay, maybe that’s not entirely true.
-To truly do it Colorado style, you’d have to climb to the top of a 14er before drinking the beer.
-But they like to make… Continue reading Beer + hiking + fall colors: Upslope Backcountry Taproom 2019
+To truly do it Colorado-style, you’d have to climb to the top of a 14er before drinking the beer.
+But they like to make this… Continue reading Beer + hiking + fall colors: Upslope Backcountry Taproom 2019